-Why is an early keratoconus diagnosis important for someone’s short and long-term eye health?
+Why are awareness and early keratoconus diagnosis important for someone’s short and long-term eye health?

 Early diagnosis of keratoconus can lead to treatment with cross-linking that can help prevent the progression of this condition and the need for corneal transplantation1.
 In addition, other behavior factors, such as eye rubbing, can be recognized and modified.
 Dry eye, which can accompany keratoconus, can also be diagnosed and treated appropriately, potentially decreasing eye rubbing behavior, and improving overall eye health.

-How has keratoconus awareness changed in the last five years?
+How has awareness for keratoconus changed in the last five years?

 I am encouraged that more eye care practitioners are becoming aware of keratoconus and therefore screening patients or referring patients for screening if they do not have the diagnostic equipment themselves.
 Topography and tomography systems are extremely helpful for screening potential keratoconus patients.
 There are now software applications that are included in some of these devices that are helpful for early detection and progression of the condition.
 In addition, the cross-linking treatment, which strengthens the cornea and helps prevent the progression of keratoconus has become more readily available in the United States since FDA-approval in 2016.

 Dr. Rostov is a paid consultant of Glaukos.

 Suggestions offered by the physician are based on their experience using the KXL® System and are their opinion.
 Medical decisions for your patients are to be based upon their condition and your medical judgement.
 The company does not recommend or endorse any particular course of treatment or medical choice.